Reetus/ClassicAssist-Macros/README.md

 # Shard: OSI
 ```

-Or if it Era specific:
+Or if it era specific:

 ```py
 # Name: Delucia Bulls